Shivagad/EmployeeManagementSystem/README.md

 # Employee-Management-System-in-React-Node-MySQL
-The first two folders you see (Front-end and Server) these are the older version of employee management system project.

-The Updated employee management system project is in the newly created folder.
+The Employee Management System (EMS) is a web application designed to efficiently manage employee records, including adding, updating, deleting, and viewing employee details.
+This system streamlines HR processes and ensures easy access to employee data